opencrvs/documentation/v2.0.0/setup/3.-installation/quick-start.md

 | helm       | Helm, a template engine for managing Kubernetes manifests.
 [Learn more](https://helm.sh/). |

 **NOTE:**
-- This guide does not cover the installation of these prerequisites.
+- Quick start guide does not cover prerequisites installation.
 - OpenCRVS team has limited capacity to test different configurations.
 Feel free to submit an issue on GitHub if something doesn't work in your hardware or software setup.
 - Check GitHub repository for additional examples and hints: [opencrvs/infrastructure](https://github.com/opencrvs/infrastructure)